 They are the ninja masters of pasta.

-The first step to perfect pasta cooking is to boil a lot of water.
+The first step to perfect pasta cooking is to boil pasta in a lot of water.
 When you use a pot that is too small and doesn’t hold enough water, the pasta boils in the starch it releases, at concentrated levels.
 This makes your pasta slimy.

 Slimy pasta is a bad thing.

-When you pull out a pot for pasta cooking, GO BIG and fill’er up!
+When you pull out a large pot for pasta cooking, GO BIG and fill’er up!
 5-6 quarts of water is appropriate for one pound of pasta.

 Thoroughly salt the water.
 Salting your pasta after you cook it doesn’t enhance the flavor.
 It just makes it taste, well… SALTY.

-When pasta is cooked in salt water, it absorbs the salt and helps to bring forth it’s natural flavors.
+When pasta is cooked in salt water, it absorbs the sea salt and helps to bring forth it’s natural flavors.

 Next, bring the water to a rolling boil over high heat.
 You can place the lid on the pot to get it to boil faster.

-Side Note: For years I added a little oil to the water, so that it wouldn’t boil over.
+Side Note: For years I added a little olive oil to the water, so that it wouldn’t boil over.
 A clever trick, right?
 The problem with this, is it lubes down the strands of pasta so that nothing sticks to them, or absorbs in them.
 So when it’s time to sauce the pasta, you have a problem.

-Restaurant quality pasta is finished in the sauce so that the pasta can absorb the flavors of the sauce.
+Restaurant quality pasta is finished in the sauce so that the pasta can absorb the flavors of the pasta sauce.
 Therefore, it’s best to skip the oil.

 Once the water is raging in the pot, add the pasta.